-Does assessment data support this curricular request?

-Is information gathered from program assessment to determine whether this request for curriculum action should be approved?
-Comments: RESOURCE REQUIREMENTS AND COSTS A. Identify resources: Does the Program list needed materials, media, and equipment and their costs?
-(Equipment should be specific to the occupations for which training is provided.)
-Comments: B. Estimate personnel requirements: Does the Program list instructional and support personnel required to deliver this program?
+What program assessment data can be presented that supports this curricular request?
+Is there sufficient information gathered from program assessment to analyze the potential success of the program and to determine whether this request for curriculum action should be approved?

+V. RESOURCE REQUIREMENTS AND COSTS

+Does the Program list needed materials, media, and equipment and their costs?
+Equipment should be specific to the occupations for which training is provided.

+Does the Program list instructional and support personnel required to deliver this program?
 Are personnel qualifications described and costs listed?

-Comments: C. Identify facility requirements and costs: Does the Program describe classroom and/or laboratory stations/space required to offer this program?
-Are the costs identified?
-Comments: D. Identify funding source(s): Does the Program list the funding source(s) that will be utilized in order to deliver this program?
+C. Identify facility requirements and costs:

+Does the Program describe classroom and/or laboratory stations/space required to offer this program?
+What are the costs?

+D. Identify funding source(s):

+Does the Program list the funding source(s) that will be utilized in order to deliver this program?
 Is funding for personnel, facility, supplies, equipment, etc. listed?

-Comments: E. Impact on School and College: Does the Program describe the impact that program resource requirements will have on the School and College?
-Comments: VI.
-IMPLEMENTATION SCHEDULE A. Implementation date: Does the Program state when this program is to be first offered?
-Comments: VII.
-CATALOG success of the program?
+E. Impact on School and College:

+Does the Program describe the impact that program resource requirements will have on the School and College?
-Is information gathered from program assessment to analyze the potential

-A. Catalog description:

-Does the Program match the current catalog program description and list of program courses?
+Does the Program state when this program is to be first offered?

-Does the course description include SLOs as listed in section III?

-Is the catalog description current, informative, and useful for prospective students?

-Does the catalog description include general characteristics and/or special features of the program?

-Is the list of courses correctly separated by category: general education, technical requirements, related technical and general education course, electives?

-Are program options adequately described?

-Are occupational titles listed?

-VIII.
+VII.
 PROGRAM DESCRIPTION